Layr-Labs/eigenx-kms/README.md

 ## Disclaimer

-**🚧 eigenx-contracts is in alpha, under active development, and has not been audited.**
+**🚧 eigenx-kms is in alpha, under active development, and has not been audited.**

 - Features may be added, removed, or modified
 - Interfaces will have breaking changes